-Finish your modeling with the built-in shop drawing generator and deliver your roof framing estimation in the same hour.
+Finish your modeling with the built-in shop drawing generator and deliver your wall framing estimation in the same hour.
 Compile your complete shop drawings with dimensioning, part lists, and material take-off automatically.

-Roof+M will collect all elements from one roof panel and make an assembly with predefined views, add dimensions, add tags, make sheets, and put the views into the sheets.
+Wall+M will collect all elements from one wall panel and make an assembly with predefined views, add dimensions, add tags, make sheets, and put the views into the sheets.

 The basic shop drawing workflow consists of the following steps:

-2. Roof+M → make shop drawings for one roof using Create Assembly
+2. Wall+M → make shop drawings for one wall using Create Assembly

-4. Add shop drawing views into the sheet for one roof and save it as a template for future roofs
+4. Add shop drawing views into the sheet for one wall and save it as a template for future walls

-5. Roof+M → make shop drawings for other roof segments
+5. Wall+M → make shop drawings for other wall segments

-6. Roof+M → update shop drawings if any changes have been made to the model
+6. Wall+M → update shop drawings if any changes have been made to the model

 Drawing Configuration – predefine the settings for creating shop drawings.
 It is very versatile with thousands of different possibilities.